cloudfoundry/gorouter/README.md

 `private_instance_id` is a unique identifier for an instance associated with the app identified by the `app` field.
 Gorouter includes an HTTP header `X-CF-InstanceId` set to this value with requests to the registered endpoint.

 `isolation_segment` determines which routers will register route.
 Only Gorouters configured with the matching isolation segment will register the route.
 If a value is not provided, the route will be registered only by Gorouters set to the `all` or `shared-and-segments` router table sharding modes.
 Refer to the job properties for [Gorouter](https://github.com/cloudfoundry-incubator/routing-release/blob/develop/jobs/gorouter/spec) for more information.

+`tls_port` is the port that Gorouter will use to attempt TLS connections with the registered backends. `router.backends.tls_pem` must be configured with a certificate authority used to generate the certificates for the backend.
+If `router.backend.enable_tls` has been set to true, the router will prefer `tls_port` over `port` if present.
+Otherwise, `port` will be preferred, and messages with only `tls_port` will be rejected with an error message in the logs.

+Additionally, if the `host` and `tls_port` pair matches an already registered `host` and `port` pair, the previously registered route will be overwritten and Gorouter will now attempt TLS connections with the `host` and `tls_port` pair.
+The same is also true if the `host` and `port` pair matches an already registered `host` and `tls_port` pair, except Gorouter will no longer attempt TLS connections with the backend.

 Such a message can be sent to both the `router.register` subject to register URIs, and to the `router.unregister` subject to unregister URIs, respectively.